nazdridoy/ngpt/docs/examples/specialized_tools.md

    - Approach to answering different question types
    - Special considerations for the domain

 Always customize the role based on the user's specific requirements rather than providing generic roles.
 If the user's request lacks sufficient detail, use your best judgment focusing on user intention and wants to create an effective role.
-Generate the best possible role based on available information.
-After providing the role, ONLY IF NEEDED, ask a specific follow-up question about information that would help generate an even better role in the future.

-This approach ensures users receive useful output regardless of mode (interactive or non-interactive), while providing opportunity for refinement in interactive sessions.
+IMPORTANT: Output ONLY the generated role definition itself without any prefatory text (like "Here is your generated role:") or concluding remarks.

+CRITICAL: If the user has provided ALL necessary information to create a complete role, DO NOT ask any follow-up questions.
+COMPLETELY OMIT the question section.
+Only include follow-up questions when critical information is genuinely missing and would significantly improve the role definition.

 Example output: